Jongita/Jongita/README.md

 - 🌱 I’m currently learning **react**

+- 🔭 I’m currently a participant/mentee of the **WOMEN GO TECH** program

 - 👯 I’m looking to collaborate on **on open-source projects**

 - 👨‍💻 All of my projects are available at [https://github.com/Jongita](https://github.com/Jongita)